 About | History

-Formerly known as the Global Visions Festival, Canada’s longest-running non-fiction film festival is evolving in a big way!
+Formerly known as the Global Visions Festival, Canada’s longest-running non-fiction film festival has evolved in a big way!

-Over the past 3 years, this festival has begun the process of reinventing itself, and our goal is a simple one: to be Western Canada’s premiere non-fiction film and arts festival.
+Over the past 3 years, we’ve begun to realize our goal of being Western Canada’s premiere non-fiction film and arts festival.

 We’ve developed great partnerships with a multitude of like-minded cultural organizations, bringing Edmontonians the best in non-fiction, music, and documentary filmmaking, while elevating the audience experience every step of the way.

 Global Visions was Canada’s longest running documentary film festival.
-In May 2014, we expanded the festival to 10 days, where Western Canada’s premiere doc-fest presented the hottest, most talked-about new documentaries from home and abroad.
+In May 2014, we expanded the festival to 10 days, presenting Edmontonians with the hottest, most talked-about new documentaries from home and abroad.

-In May of 2015, immediately upon concluding the 2015 edition of Global Visions, we announced our name change, and NORTHWESTFEST was born!
-NWF will continue in the proud tradition begun by Global Visions – continuing to bring the best in non-fiction filmmaking, local music, and art of all kinds to Edmonton audiences.
+In May of 2015, to reflect the changing face of the festival, we re-branded as NorthwestFest, continuing to bring the best in non-fiction filmmaking, local music, and art of all kinds to Edmonton audiences.

 The festival began in 1983 as the Edmonton Learners Centre’s ‘Third World Film Festival’.
 The centre became the non-profit Global Visions Festival Society in 1998, with the newly re-named Global Visions Film Festival.